The Best Thing That Ever Happened to You Mac N Cheese Recipe by Bridget Eileen

 salt and pepper

 Over medium heat, melt butter, add garlic and cook til just slightly tender, avoid browning, then turn heat slightly lower.
 Steadily spoon in flour and whisk constantly to create a roux.
 Remove from heat, slowly add milk and whisk to fully incorporate roux into milk then add the rest of milk and the starchy water.
-Return to heat, whisking constantly.
+Return to medium heat, whisking constantly.
 Sauce will start to thicken.
-Continue gently stirring for about five minutes until it bubbles up then set to low heat, avoid scalding the milk.
-Add the onion and marscapone and whisk until well incorporated into the sauce.
-Let stand while preparing to layer the mac n cheese.
+Continue gently stirring for about five minutes until it bubbles up then set to low heat.
+Avoid scalding the milk.
+Add the onion puree, marscapone, and seasoning, and whisk until well incorporated into the sauce.
+Let stand while preparing to layer the macaroni and cheese.

 Part Five: Bring It On Home

 Grease a large, deep casserole dish with a little bit of something greasy.
+Honestly, I like a smidge of extra virgin olive oil with a pat of butter to grease the dish.
 Layer pasta, then cheese, then pour some sauce over.
 Repeat for about three-four layers.
 Add the cracker-crumb topping.
-I'll add a little bit of paprika, garlic powder and parsley to garnish on top of the cracker crumb top.
-Bake covered for 20-30 minutes until cheese is melty, turn heat up (around 425) for last 15 minutes uncovered to get a nice crispy top layer.
+I'll add a little bit of paprika, garlic powder and parsley to garnish on top of the cracker crumb topbecause I like that old-school style Betty Crocker 1950s way of garnishing things.
+It reminds me of my nana's delectable dishes.
+Bake the mac n cheese covered for 20-30 minutes until cheese is melty, turn heat up (around 425) for last 15 minutes uncovered to get a nice crispy top layer.